thebigsleepjoe/TTT-Bots-2/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: "[BUG] New bug report (please rename)"
-labels: bug
+labels: priority/med, type/bug
 assignees: thebigsleepjoe

 ---

 ## Game version/server type
 * SERVER TYPE (PICK ONE): P2P or SRCDS or ALL
-* WHICH TTT (PICK ONE): TTT or TTT2 or TTT/2
+* WHICH TTT (PICK ONE): TTT or TTT2 or BOTH
 * WHAT VERSION OF BOTS: Run the ttt_bot_version command to see the current version.

 ## Describe the bug